Step 1 – Pre Reading

 - Preparation of visuals (slides)

 - Pre-work instructions for optional day 3.
 There is also an optional formal assessment option available (see Step 4).

 Step 3 – The Book

-Delegates receive a copy of the internationally published book “You Can Present With Confidence” and are encourage to read the entire book within 15 days of attending the initial course.
+Delegates receive a copy of the internationally published book “You Can Present With Confidence” and are encouraged to read the entire book, one chapter per day within 15 days of attending the initial course.
 Notes should be made in the margins, and use made of the “key lessons” summary at the end of each chapter.

 Step 4 – The Follow Up (Day 3)

 - Day 3 follow up (up to 8 delegates) involves a third purely practical day.
 Delegates follow the instructions in Section 5 of their manuals and deliver an 8 minute presentation to an audience (their fellow delegates) which will be evaluated with feedback.
 This process is recommended 3-6 months after the initial course.